john9francis/radiation-modeling/time-spent-thesis.md

 - 3/19 10:00 pm 2 hrs working on procedure and introduction
 - 3/21 9:00 am 5.5 hrs meeting w. thesis advisor and working on results. next step is discussion, and then fix all the pictures!
 - 3/21 10:32 pm 1.75 hrs working on figures.
 I made one of my own figures and MAN is it a lot of work.
+- 3/22 9:35 am working on refurbishing all the figures